Ghost Imaging with Free Electron-Photon Pairs

 Coincidence imaging, also known as ghost imaging, is a technique widely used in photonic quantum optics~\cite{PittmanShihStrekalovSergienko1995, bennink2004ghost_EPR, DAngeloKimKulikShih2004}.
 This method uses correlations between two particles to image a specimen located on the path of one particle, while a spatially-resolved detector collects the other particle, which has never interacted with the object~\cite{padgett2017ghost_introduction}.
 A ghost image of the specimen is then formed using coincidence matching between the two particles.
 Recently, ghost imaging has been adapted to work with massive ion-ion pairs \cite{khakimov_ghost_2016} and electron-ion pairs \cite{trimeche_ion_2020}.
 Working with free electrons, a different form of ghost imaging, known as classical computational ghost imaging, has been demonstrated experimentally in a linear accelerator~\cite{li_electron_2018}, and has been the subject of several proposals for TEM~\cite{kallepalli_challenging_2022, rosi_increasing_2024, rotunno_one-dimensional_2023}.
 Nevertheless, quantum ghost imaging, employing entangled electron-photon pairs \cite{preimesberger_experimental_2025} capable of reaching a joint momentum and position resolution beyond the limits of classical physics \cite{mancini_entangling_2002}, has so far not been implemented for the purpose of sensing complex specimens in two dimensions.

 The experiment presented herein utilizes the strong spatial correlations present between coherent CL photons and the swift electrons they are emitted from.
 In contrast to the previous work employing ghost imaging to probe the joint uncertainty relation of position and momentum~\cite{preimesberger_experimental_2025}, the present study focuses on the use of ghost imaging as a tool for complex image reconstruction, demonstrating the first two-dimensional ghost image formed from the spatial correlations between an electron and its corresponding photon.

-In the following, we describe the setup and the technique of performing ghost imaging on electron-photon pairs.
-It is particularly remarkable that the constituents of these pairs are fundamentally different, yet both lie at the forefront of microscopic imaging techniques: the charged, massive, relativistic electron possessing a few-picometer de Broglie wavelength, which is able to probe matter on the atomic scale; and the optical photon, which is easy to guide, coherently manipulate, and efficiently detect.
+It is particularly remarkable that the constituents of these pairs are, in essence, very different, yet both lie at the forefront of microscopic imaging techniques: the charged, massive, relativistic electron possessing a few-picometer de Broglie wavelength, which is able to probe matter on the atomic scale; and the optical photon, which is easy to guide, coherently manipulate, and efficiently detect.